 The Aspelin Ramm prize

-Selected participants will be invited to present their work before an audience at Folketeateret during Oslo Urban Arena in September, where a winner will be chosen.
-The winner must have made an important contribution towards future-oriented urban development.
+Selected participants will be invited to present their work to the jury and an audience at Oslo Urban Arena – a urban development conference at September 12th.
+The winner should have made an important contribution towards future-oriented urban development.

 The jury will be led by Marianne Skjulhaug, head of the Institute of Urbanism and Landscape, at the Oslo School of Architecture and Design (AHO).
 The other members are Per G. Røe, head of the Department of Sociology and Human Geography at UiO, Elin Børrud, Professor of Urban and Regional Planning at the Norwegian University of Life Sciences (NMBU) and Gunnar Bøyum, CEO of Aspelin Ramm.

-- 2017: Cecilie Espedokken Vik for the thesis Urbane naturområder – hvordan balansere hensynet til biologisk mangfold med tilrettelegging for menneskelig aktivitet, Norwegian University of Life Sciences (NMBU).
+2017: Cecilie Espedokken Vik for the thesis Urbane naturområder – hvordan balansere hensynet til biologisk mangfold med tilrettelegging for menneskelig aktivitet, Norwegian University of Life Sciences (NMBU).

-- 2016: Tin Phan for the thesis Coworking Spaces, Oslo School of Architecture and Design (AHO).
+2016: Tin Phan for the thesis Coworking Spaces, Oslo School of Architecture and Design (AHO).

-Photo credits 2017: Finn Ståle Felberg
+Photo credits 2017 and 2018: Finn Ståle Felberg

-Photo credits 2016: and 2015: Oslo Urban Arena
+Photo credits 2016 and 2015: Oslo Urban Arena